fndomariano/fndomariano.github.io/_posts/en/2021-04-30-creating-elementor-widgets.md

 ![Searching Products Widget]({{site.baseurl}}/images/2021-05-04/elementor_search.png)

-Dragging and dropping is possible to put the widget on the page.
+Drag and drop to put the widget on the page.
 Also, control allows the definition of many products to show.

 ![Products Widget Control]({{site.baseurl}}/images/2021-05-04/elementor_control.png)